Dan-LB/Quackathon-QDine-Merlin/README.md

     * Ilenia_Bariviera_Wizard (ilenia6220)

 The proposed solution, with the relevant comments, is given in the `project_notebook_final_final.ipynb`.
 The presentation is `PRESENTATION.pdf`.
+The data used, obtained from the unique_attendance_15 dataset, is stored in  `data_weeks.csv`.